 On the other hand, permanent life insurance provides coverage for as long as you live with no set time limits.
 As long as your premiums are current, the insurer will pay a guaranteed benefit upon your death, whenever that may be.

 For example, if a 25-year-old man buys a $500,000, 30-year term policy, his coverage ends at age 55.
 If he dies any time after age 55, the insurer won’t pay anything to his beneficiaries.

 It’s similar to buying an extended warranty on a new appliance.

 You pay extra money out of pocket for protection over a set period.
 If the appliance breaks down during that period, the company replaces it.
 If it breaks down after the warranty ends, they don’t replace it, regardless of the extra money you paid.

 On the other hand, imagine that the same man bought a whole policy instead.
-As long as his payments were current at his time of death, the insurer would pay $500,000 to his beneficiaries, regardless of how old he was.
+As long as his life insurance payments weren’t late at his time of death, the insurer would pay $500,000 to his beneficiaries, regardless of how old he was.

 Using the same analogy, whole insurance is like buying a lifetime replacement plan versus an extended warranty.

 Term policies are designed for those who want to plan for an unexpected death before they’ve paid their debts or set up their family with adequate savings.